 Note: This course includes a field experience.
 Students must earn a "C" or better in order to fulfill program requirements for elementary licensure.

 Prerequisite: Admission to the Teacher Education Program.

-EDU 336 - Methods and Strategies for Learners with Mild and Moderate Disabilities (Elementary)
+EDU 337 - Methods and Strategies for Learners of Mild/Moderate Disabilities